AlgoDevHub/Algorand/course/ruoling.md

 ---
 title: "Ruoling Course"
 description: "Basic description of Blockchain as a concept, and its immutability.
 Introduction on Blockchain consensus protocol, Blockchain trilema and Blockchain applications.
-For Developers Interested in Alogrand technologies and Integrations to learn more general information

- By the end of this module, you should know what is a Blockchain and its possible Applications"
+For Developers Interested in Alogrand technologies and Integrations to learn more general information \n\nBy the end of this module, you should know what is a Blockchain and its possible Applications"
 type: "course"
 category: "Blockchain Basics,Algorand Protocol Course"
 difficulty: "Basic"